MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/trace-local-sdk.md

 [!INCLUDE [feature-preview](../../includes/feature-preview.md)]

-In this article you will learn how to trace your application with Azure AI Inference SDK with your choice between using Python, JavaScript, or C#.
-The Azure AI Inference client library provides experimental support for tracing with OpenTelemetry.
+In this article you'll learn how to trace your application with Azure AI Inference SDK with your choice between using Python, JavaScript, or C#.
+The Azure AI Inference client library provides support for tracing with OpenTelemetry.

 ## Enable trace in your application